Rivfor Dental Lab

 From a dental lab's standpoint, the impression — whether digital or traditional — is the foundation of every restoration we fabricate.
 An excellent preparation with a poor impression produces a poor restoration.
 Conversely, a good impression of a well-prepared tooth gives us everything we need to mill a precise, well-fitting zirconia crown, bridge, or implant restoration.

-Both digital intraoral scans and traditional PVS/polyether impressions can deliver the accuracy needed for high-quality restorations.
-The key differences lie in workflow efficiency, common error patterns, and what information reaches the lab.
+At Rivfor Dental Lab in Hialeah, FL, we work with dentists across South Florida who use both digital and traditional workflows.
+Both methods can deliver the accuracy needed for high-quality restorations.
+The key differences lie in workflow efficiency, common error patterns, and what information reaches our lab.

 Advantages of Digital Impressions for Lab Workflow